Montreal 375 anniversary - Things to do

 In #BRBinMontreal, you will discover my favourite neighbourhoods, where to eat the famous bagels, great bike paths that will take you off the beaten path and others that will take right to the Old Port, explore parks that are not Mount Royal, and see the great murals and graffiti that embellish our streets.
 Through this series, you will visit Montreal like a local.

 To kick start this series, let’s talk about the festivities related to the 375.
-This year the city turned 375!
+In 2017 the city turned 375!
 To celebrate it we are hosting some extravagant activities.
 You will have anything from circus on the streets, to a giant open-air museum in the downtown area.
 To see all the things to that are waiting for you check out the official page.

 For 3 days in a row, we had Giants taking over the downtown area.